pbuckles22/MinesweeperReinforcedLearning/README.md

 ### Environment Features
 - **2-Channel State**: Game state + safety hints for enhanced learning
-- **First-Move Safety**: Guaranteed safe first move with mine relocation
+- **First-Move Safety**: (Removed) The first move can be a mine; there is no mine relocation.
+The environment is intentionally simple for RL.
 - **Cascade Revelation**: Automatic neighbor revelation for empty cells
 - **Action Masking**: Intelligent masking of revealed cells
 - **Curriculum Learning**: Progressive difficulty scaling with 7 stages